parnic/node-screenlogic/README.md

 * `cancelDelay` - Indicates that a response to `cancelDelay()` has been received.
 Event handler receives a [`SLCancelDelay`](#slcanceldelay) object.
 * `chemicalData` - Indicates that a response to `getChemicalData()` has been received.
 Event handler receives a [`SLChemDataMessage`](#slchemdatamessage) object.
 * `circuitStateChanged` - Indicates that a response to `setCircuitState()` has been received.
 Event handler receives a [`SLSetCircuitStateMessage`](#slsetcircuitstatemessage) object.
+* `close` - Indicates that the connection to the unit has been closed.
+Event handler receives a bool indicating whether there was a transmission error.
 * `controllerConfig` - Indicates that a response to `getControllerConfig()` has been received.
 Event handler receives a [`SLControllerConfigMessage`](#slcontrollerconfigmessage) object.
 * `deleteScheduleById` - Indicates that a response to `deleteScheduleById()` has been received.
 Event handler receives a [`SLDeleteScheduleEventById`](#sldeletescheduleeventbyid) object.
 * `error` - Indicates that an unhandled error was caught (such as the connection timing out)